Emulator Issues #7098

 I have made available a test build and am looking for test results.
 Please test this version out and post the results to the thread below.
 More information is available in the thread.
 This WIP build is a Windows build.

-#9 Updated by Specs over 3 years ago
+#9 Updated by Specs about 4 years ago

 I'm not sure whether this works with specific builds of both emulator but I can't get it to work in 4 player on 4swords with new or old builds.
 I can connect one virtual GBA with VBAM but after that it doesn't seem to detect the other VBAM windows and they all try to connect to controller port 1.